navinprasadk/21-days-of-docker-handson/Day03/README.md

     4fc242d58285: Pushed
     v1: digest: sha256:4aeb0ddf88b5061ea5fe1faddf1c6794c5fa64825698316913e7462ae0d9cc8a size: 1775

 Great! we have successfully uploaded to the registry!
+Now if anybody needs your docker image, they can download it from dockerhub using the following command **docker.io/<username>/webserver**